l77l77/mbaytas.github.io/crazyflie.md

 ### Tracking and Controllers

-QTM will be streaming data to our application asynchronously.
-We will not poll the motion capture system for data.
-Handling position data must be done via asynchronous callbacks.
+QTM will stream data to us asynchronously.
+We don't poll the motion capture system for data, we use asynchronous callbacks instead.

-*The [QTM real-time protocol](https://docs.qualisys.com/qtm-rt-protocol/) does allow polling if that's what you'd like to do, but the best-documented examples for the [Qualisys Python SDK](https://github.com/qualisys/qualisys_python_sdk) are all built on asynchronous streaming, so that's what we have used.*
+*The [QTM real-time protocol](https://docs.qualisys.com/qtm-rt-protocol/) does allow polling if that's what you'd like to do, but the best-documented examples for the [Qualisys Python SDK](https://github.com/qualisys/qualisys_python_sdk) are all built on asynchronous streaming, so that's what we use.*

 To handle our connection with QTM, we built a `QtmConnector` class which subclasses `Thread`.
-Unfortunately we can't cover all the details about how this works in this tutorial, but luckily there are many resources on the internet (including the official [**threading** module docs](https://docs.python.org/3/library/threading.html#thread-objects)) where you can learn more about threading.
-I'll focus on the `_connect()` and `_on_packet()` asynchronous functions that we define in this class, which are important for how we implement interaction.
+We can't cover everything about threading in this tutorial – luckily there are many resources (including the official [**threading** module docs](https://docs.python.org/3/library/threading.html#thread-objects)) if you wish to learn more.
+We'll focus on the `_connect()` and `_on_packet()` asynchronous functions that we define in this class, which are important for how we implement interactivity.

 `_connect()` is called once, when we initialize the connection.
-After establishing a connection, we check if the rigid bodies set up in QTM correspond to what our script is expecting to find.
-At the beginning of the script, we hae specified what the QTM rigid body names are for the Crazyflie as well as any controller objects.
-Rigid bodies with those same names must be present in the QTM project.
+Here we check if the rigid bodies set up in QTM correspond to what our script is expecting to find.
+At the beginning of the script, we specify what the QTM rigid body names are for the Crazyflie as well as any controller objects.
+Rigid bodies with those names must be present in the QTM project.
 If they are not, we abort the script.
-If we find them, we continue and begin streaming 6DOF data.

 ```python
 # Options: QTM rigid body names